Part of the TeachMe Series

 Reactant IgE IgG IgG T effector cells

 Mechanism Mast-cell activation releases histamines and other mediators Antigens embedded in host cells cause complement activation and destruction by MAC.
-Antibody binds to soluble antigen, forming a circulating immune complex lodges in a vessel wall and causes a local inflammatory response.
+Antibody binds to soluble antigen, forming a circulating immune complex lodge in a vessel wall and causes a local inflammatory response.
 APC activates Th1/CTL.
-T cells activation macrophages and cause an inflammatory response.
+T-cells activation macrophages and cause an inflammatory response.

 Time course Minutes Days